rco98/Breast-Cancer-Classification-with-Traditional-ML/README.md

 If successful, the extracted features will be saved in `pyradiomics_features.csv` in the **`utilities`** folder.
 This file will contain one row per patient and one column for each extracted feature.

+## 5. **Preparation of the Classification Feature**

+Use the `data_info.ipynb` notebook to generate the feature CSV file for classification.

+> **Note:**
+> In the notebook, look for the section titled **"Preparation of the Classification Dataset"**.
+> This section includes a code cell that processes `pyradiomics_features.csv` and generates a new file named `features.csv`.

+Once executed, the resulting `features.csv` will be saved inside the `utilities` folder and will be ready for use in training machine learning models.

+## 6. **Preparation of the Classification Label**

+To perform classification, you first need to define your specific clinical task (e.g., distinguishing between invasive and in situ tumors).

+Create a `pandas` DataFrame with two columns:
+- **Column 1**: `PatientID` – the unique identifier of each patient (must match the IDs used in the features file)
+- **Column 2**: `Label` – the target classification label for each patient (e.g., 0 = invasive, 1 = in situ)

+Once prepared, this DataFrame can be saved as a CSV file (e.g., `labels.csv`) and used during model training and evaluation.

+## 7. **Training and Validation of the Classification Model**